 Leash-walking is also great because it provides an extra dose of exercise for your cat—and when they are outside, with all of the Raw Cat senses in high gear, they come home tired in a 360 degree way.
 It’s a great way to change things up, stave off “play boredom,” and just provide an extra complimentary dose of play along with interactive daily sessions.
 So the short answer is, yes—I’m all for leash-walking your cat, presuming that we have a thumbs-up from the most important family member: the cat actually wants to go for a walk!

 If your cat is one who typically avoids hanging out anywhere near the front door and doesn’t exhibit any interest in the great outdoors—or who even might be fearful of going outside—don’t bother.
 Many cats are content to just sit in the window and watch the world go by, and if that sounds like yours, so be it.

-with what’s going on out there, then he or she will likely be a perfect candidate for the “cat walk,” as it were.
+However, if you have a real “door-dasher” on your hands, and your cat is endlessly fascinated with what’s going on out there, then he or she will likely be a perfect candidate for the “cat walk,” as it were.

 Here are a few tips and tricks for a successful walking routine with your cat:

 - Your walks should always involve having your cat on a harness, fastened to a leash, so step one will be to get them comfortable with both.
 This is where clicker training can be invaluable.
 The basic concept of clicker training is to teach your cat that if they do a certain